 Thus, the decision of lenders to issue a loan to your business is not only affected by a credit score range.
 What is important is a complete picture of your business performance, including aspects such as the types of loans you took, the total amount of your debts, as well as any other information that gives an idea of your creditworthiness.
 Lenders can even compare your income and expenses for a month or year, depending on the type of lending you are requesting.

 A credit score range reflects the difference in financial success and failure of companies.
-A recent study by Manta showed that 72% of small business owners have no idea what a credit score range is and why they need it for their business.
+A recent study by Manta has shown that 72% of small business owners have no idea what a credit score range is and why they need it for their business.
 60% don’t know where to find the information about lowest and highest credit score.
-In order for small business owners to fuel their growth, it is important that they are educated on business credit.
+In order for small business owners to fuel their growth, it is important to get educated on business credit.

 What is a business credit score range?